jadarnel27/joshthecoder.com/_drafts/cxconsumer-skewed-parallelism.markdown

 ## What does CXCONSUMER really mean?

-For reference, here's the description from the Microsoft Docs:
+For reference, here's the description [from the Microsoft Docs][11]:

 > Occurs with parallel query plans when a consumer thread waits for a producer thread to send rows.
 This is a normal part of parallel query execution.